nbaglivo/cold_hot_observables_talk/PITCHME.md

 There is one big problem with cold observables:

-If you’re subscribing to an observable more than once that is creating some scarce resource, like a web socket connection.
+If you’re subscribing to an observable more than once that is creating some scarce resource, like a web socket connection, you don’t want to create that web socket connection over and over.

 ---